temporalio/edu-errstrat-typescript-code/exercises/handling-errors/README.md

 1. Edit the `activities.ts` file.
 2. Import `ApplicationFailure` from `@temporalio/common`.
 3. In the `sendBill` Activity, we want to throw a non-retryable `ApplicationFailure` if the charge is negative.
 It is important to use a non-retryable failure here, as you want to fail the Activity if the amount was calculated to be negative.
 The Application Failure includes a message as well as a details array with a list of details pertaining to the failure.
 Since we want our custom error data to be serialized and transmitted over the network, we must set our custom data in the `details` field.
 Add a `nonRetryable` key and set it to `true`.
 4. Go to the `validateCreditCard` Activity.
-We want to throw an error if the entered credit card number does not have 16 digits.
-Replace the logged error with your own `ApplicationFailure`, following the pattern you saw in step 3.
+In the `!isValid` if statement, throw throw an `ApplicationFailure` if the entered credit card number does not have 16 digits.
+In the `detailsField`, add your credit card number.
+Set the `nonRetryable` key to `true`.You can follow the pattern you saw in step 3.

 ## Part B: Throw the Activity Failures in Your Workflow